cbcommunity/cb-administration-scripts/backup_restore/README.md

 This command will:
 - ssh into the master using the key
-- stop the cluster (or just the master)
+- stop the cluster/master (unless requested to skip stop)
 - perform the backup
 - copy backup files under `./all_backups folder/YYYY-MM-DD-HH-mm-ss/10.X.Y.Z` folder
-- start the cluster/master back
+- start the cluster/master back (unless requested to skip stop)

 ######Master ssh key is not present:
 `bash backup.sh -r 10.X.Y.Z -u root -b ./all_backups`